sarahjeangates/NLP-Project-Lyric-Generation/README.md

 ## Using the Files
 The following list outlines the processes and files in sequential order:
-- Lyric_Scrape.ipynb contains the web scraper used to get lyrics from Metrolyrics.com for any artist of the user's choosing in notebook format.
+- lyric_scrape.ipynb contains the web scraper used to get lyrics from Metrolyrics.com for any artist of the user's choosing in notebook format.
 - Predict_Word_Model.ipynb loads the word model and gives predictions.
 - drake-songs.csv contains the data used to develop the models.
 Other datasets can be used from the scraper.
 - drake_character_model.h5 is the character model that has been trained on data from drake-songs.csv.